 Why Animal Foods Are Not a Health Food for Cancer Prevention

 The Physician’s Committee for Responsible Medicine (a medical powerhouse documenting case studies for a plant-based diet against cancer and diabetes) shares that certain foods contain certain colors that come with special cancer-fighting benefits.
-They also share that drinking just two glasses of milk a day increased cancer risks to 60 percent, and eating 35 grams of dairy protein increased cancer risks by up to 32 percent!
+They also share that drinking just two glasses of milk a day increased cancer risks by 60 percent, and eating 35 grams of dairy protein increased cancer risks by up to 32 percent!
 Meat consumption was linked to a 28 percent increase, and the average Western diet (rich in processed and fast foods) increased risks by 200 percent!

-How to Incorporate the Rainbow Into Your Cancer Fighting Meals:
+How to Incorporate the Rainbow Into Your Cancer-Fighting Meals:

 Fruits and vegetables such as cabbage, broccoli, kale, turnips, cauliflower, asparagus, collards, mustard greens, green apples, fresh herbs, zucchini, turnip greens, spinach, and Brussels sprouts contain either antioxidants known as flavones and/or indoles which have been directly linked to the prevention against cancer.
-They also contain high amounts of chlorophyll that prevents acidity in the body.
+They also contain high amounts of chlorophyll, which prevents acidity in the body.
 Soybeans, green peas, and green beans are also high in antioxidants that support immune health even further.

 Fruits and vegetables such as pumpkin, squash, peaches, yellow and orange bell peppers, lemons, cantaloupe, sweet potatoes, grapefruit, papaya, and apricots all contain especially high levels of Vitamin C for immune health, along with beta-carotene, a nutrient derived from the carotenoids found in these plants that give them their colorful hue.
 Studies have shown that women who eat carotenoid-rich vegetables reduce their breast cancer risk by up to 19 percent!